Des-Tpt/NovelSpheres/README.md

 <img width="1894" height="927" alt="image" src="https://github.com/user-attachments/assets/a24dfc5b-7ae5-41b5-b475-b0fd3f03bb2d" />

-The project is still very rudimentary, with only the homepage and login functions.
-I’ll likely continue developing more features in the future, like story posting and forum interactions.
-Maybe even a backend for admin?
+The project is still very rudimentary.
+I’ll likely continue developing more features in the future.
 If I have the time or enough passion...

 ## Getting Started